Beyond Normal Disagreements: Recognizing Abuse

 1. Defining Domestic Abuse

 Sometimes abuse is subtle and easy to brush off.
-And depending on your own background, you might not realize certain behaviors are an indicator of abuse.
+Depending on your own background, you might not realize certain behaviors are an indicator of abuse.
 You can learn relational red flags and identify them in your marriage.
 For example: Is conflict resolution near impossible?
 Does one spouse always get blamed for the "problems" in the marriage?
 Can you freely express an opinion that differs from your husband?
-Here is a full list of Red Flags for you to read.
+Review this list of Red Flags to see if any of them are in your relationship.

 When a healthy person is confronted with a sinful behavior that has hurt the other person, he/she responds with remorse and compassion.
 They will take responsibility for those hurtful actions and show a willingness to change their behavior.
 They have a desire to wrestle through these hurtful situations for a healthy and mutual solution.